zuozhenggh/learning-library/data-management-library/goldengate/bigdata-new/README.md

-# Goldengate for Big Data Workshop
+# Goldengate for Big Data using Microservices Workshop

 ## How to Prepare for This Workshop

 - Once you are viewing the workshop's gitHub page's website, you can see a list of Lab Guides at any time by clicking on the **Menu Icon**

-## Oracle Golgengate for Big Data Workshop
+## Oracle Golgengate for Big Data Microservices Workshop

 Welcome to the Golden Gate for Big Data Workshop.
 The content will give you a basic understanding of Golden Gate and Big Data.